Sprained Ankle

 Treatment with a Physical Therapist should begin as soon as possible.
 Physical therapy may involve soft tissue massage to restore the range of motion, and rigid ankle taping may be applied to support the ankle, which can help normalise walking gait.

-A rigid ankle brace may be used instead of rigid taping if required allowing the patient to mobilise while protecting the site of injury, which helps with reducing swelling and maintaining good blood flow.
+A rigid ankle brace may be used instead of rigid taping if required, allowing the patient to mobilise while protecting the site of injury, which helps reduce swelling and maintain good blood flow.

 Progressive strengthening exercises alongside balance and proprioception exercises are part of a standard rehabilitation program.
 A Physical Therapist specialises in knowing when and how to progress these exercises throughout the recovery process.